TheSynus/SWP-SS25-SmartCities/README.md

 ## License

+**All Rights Reserved**

-This project is developed as part of a university software project.
+This project was developed as part of a university course (Software Projekt) and is **not licensed for public use, modification, or distribution**.

+This code is provided for educational and evaluation purposes only.
+Any use, reproduction, or distribution outside of the course context requires explicit written permission from the project authors.

+**Note**: This project uses third-party dependencies that are governed by their own respective licenses (see `package.json` files).

 ## Support